Data Definitions

 To Top

-The number of crimes related to violence (including homicide, criminal sexual assault, robbery, aggravated assault, and aggravated battery) per 100,000 people in a community.
+The number of crimes related to violence (including homicide, criminal sexual assault, robbery, aggravated assault, and aggravated battery) per 100,000 people in an area.
 Youth who may experience higher incidences of violent crime are in danger of long-term health impacts to mental health and cognitive development and may have less opportunities to contribute to their communities.
 Data on the number of violent crimes comes from the Chicago Health Atlas.

 Youth Disconnection